News

 By the conclusion of her spectacularly disastrous reign, it felt like everything Liz Truss stood for was too toxic to touch.
 But in an increasingly divided political environment, the one thing that everyone in politics seems to agree on is the importance of growth.

 Moreover, it’s the most important issue for your customers as well.
 We spoke to businesses leaders last month who overwhelmingly placed growth at the top of their list of priorities for the next election.
-But as they navigate challenging economic times, businesses also want to hear from their financial service partners.
+But as they navigate challenging economic times, they also want to hear from their financial service partners.

 By Dominic Pendry